-Modifying or using the ventilator with accessories that are not compatible may cause cardiac arrhythmia.
+Modifying or using the ventilator with accessories that are not specified or approved by Breas may cause cardiac arrhythmia.

-The Nippy4+ must only be used in original and unmodified shape and only with compatible accessories.
+The Nippy4+ must only be used in original and unmodified shape and only with accessories specified or approved by Breas Medical.